 I have been befuddled and outraged at many of Obama’s choices of people to serve among his minions, not the least by Emanuel, Summers, Geithner and Gates.
-These men are self serving functionaries devoid of human feeling compared to a Frances Perkins or Eleanor Roosevelt, devoid of the capacity to inform a president of the order of magnitude difference between operating the levelers of power and the humanity that must be vested in a leader of living, breathing men, women and children.
-And I continue to be deeply troubled by adding Daily and Sperling to the mix.
+These men are self-serving functionaries devoid of human feeling compared to a Frances Perkins or Eleanor Roosevelt, devoid of the capacity to inform a president of the order of magnitude difference between operating the levers of power and the humanity that must be vested in a leader of living, breathing men, women and children.
+And I continue to be deeply troubled by adding Daley and Sperling to the mix.

 But these are people that can be read like a children’s book.
 They have a one dimensional presented nature; like tools: a hammer for this, a saw for that.
 They are the people a hypervigilant would select.
 Hilary Clinton is the most complex person in the upper reaches of the administration, though she knows how to deal with people like Obama and Bill Clinton; she was a safe choice.